ggloveswp/hetzner-cloud-failover/README.md

 # Important
 Feel free to create your branches and extend its functionalities in case you want to contribute.

-Please consider the following and behave/expect things accordingly: This is my first project here and my first hands-on experience with version control software.
+Please consider the following and behave/expect things accordingly: This is my first repo and my first hands-on experience with version control software.